apache/flink/docs/internals/through_stack.md

 The *{% gh_link flink-runtime/src/main/scala/org/apache/flink/runtime/taskmanager/TaskManager.scala "TaskManager" %}*
 is the worker process in Flink.
-It runs the *{% gh_link flink-runtime/src/main/java/org/apache/flink/runtime/taskmanager/Task.java "Tasks" %}*, which execute a parallel operator instance.
+It runs the *{% gh_link flink-runtime/src/main/java/org/apache/flink/runtime/taskmanager/Task.java "Tasks" %}*, which execute parallel operator instances.

 The TaskManager itself is an Akka actor and has many utility components, such as:

  - The *{% gh_link flink-runtime/src/main/java/org/apache/flink/runtime/io/network/NetworkEnvironment.java "NetworkEnvironment" %}*, which takes care of all data exchanges (streamed and batched) between TaskManagers.
-Cached data sets in Flink are also cached streams, to the network environment is responsible for that as well.
+The NetworkEnvironment is also responsible for caching DataSets, since cased DataSets in Flink are simply persistent streams.

  - The *{% gh_link flink-runtime/src/main/java/org/apache/flink/runtime/memorymanager/MemoryManager.java "MemoryManager" %}*, which governs the memory for sorting, hashing, and in-operator data caching.

- - The *{% gh_link flink-runtime/src/main/java/org/apache/flink/runtime/io/disk/iomanager/IOManager.java "I/O Manager" %}*, which governs the memory for sorting, hashing, and in-operator data caching.
+ - The *{% gh_link flink-runtime/src/main/java/org/apache/flink/runtime/io/disk/iomanager/IOManager.java "I/O Manager" %}*, which provides asynchronous disk I/O.

  - The *{% gh_link flink-runtime/src/main/java/org/apache/flink/runtime/execution/librarycache/LibraryCacheManager.java "Library Cache" %}*, which gives access to JAR files needed by tasks.